werf/werf/docs/pages/guides/deploy_into_kubernetes.md

 ## Application files

-Werf expects that all files needed to build and deploy are residing in the same directory with application source files itself (if any).
+werf expects that all files needed to build and deploy are residing in the same directory with application source files itself (if any).

 So let's create empty application directory on host machine: